Wearable Thought Catcher

 In order for Myle to work, it needed to be connected to a mobile device for the heavy lifting of processing the information and converting its content to actions based on the content of the thought.

 This is a small sample of the screen specifications designed for the app.

 Communicating the styles with the dev teams is crucial to guarantee the final results are exactly what was envisioned.

 This is some documentation given to stakeholders and developers to explain the designed interaction.

 Myle Cloud Web app

-The system needed a management area that would allow individuals and organizations to centralize coordinate which 3rd party applications needed to be in the system (Mylets), visualizing historical data and managing groups or organization the device will be syncing with.
+The system needed a management area that would allow individuals and organizations to centralize and coordinate which 3rd party applications needed to be in the system (Mylets), visualize historical data and manage groups or organizations the device will be syncing with.

 Mylets are 3rd party integrations communicating with the device and sharing information with other systems